sanderslab/magellanmapper/README.md

 ### Image file import

+MagellanMapper reads large images using on-the-fly loading to reduce memory requirements and load time.
+NumPy (`.npy`) is the default image format.

-Large images or proprietary microscopy formats such as CZI can be imported by MagellanMapper into NumPy format, which allows on-the-fly loading to reduce memory requirements and initial loading time.
-In the "Import" tab, you can select files, view and update metadata, and import the files.
+Large TIF files can also be opened.
+In the "Import" tab, you can select files, view and update metadata, and import these files.
+Proprietary microscopy formats such as CZI can separately converted to TIF in ImageJ/FIJI or the microscope's software.

-Medical imaging formats such as `.mha` (or `.mhd/.raw`) and `.nii` (or `.nii.gz`) can be opened with the SimpleITK/SimpleElastix library and do not require separate import.
+Medical imaging formats such as `.mha` (or `.mhd/.raw`) and `.nii` (or `.nii.gz`) can also be opened.

 ### Sample 3D data